 Embrace diagrams, timelines, images, charts, and other ways to represent information; research shows that visuals enhance understanding.
 You’ll engage different centers of your brain and learning styles, and by approaching the same information in a variety of ways, you’ll understand (and enjoy!) it better.

 Finish and head back to school better than ever!

 As we dive back into the world of in-person learning, we all could use some additional support.

-To kick off the 2021-2022 school year at the top, and to get the next year started on the right foot, we’ve got resources to help!
+To end the 2022 school year at the top, and to get the next year started on the right foot, we’ve got resources to help!
 Check out this back to school checklist, ultimate guide to online tutoring services, brand new Online Private Lesson topics, and back-to-school tips to make this year one for the books!